CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 <a name="design-information"></a>
 ## Application Design Information
+The following application design topics were inspired by a previously-submitted ChatGPT-powered coding exercise.

 <a name="use-cases"></a>
 ### Application Use Cases
 Here are use cases for the given user stories: